NikkieDev/NikkieDev/README.md

 * Web Development
 * RESTFull API development
 * CMS/CRM management
-* Very familiar with the Discord API & SDK
+* Much familiarity with HubSpot & the HubSpot API (and [JavaScript SDK](https://www.npmjs.com/package/@hubspot/api-client))

 [My Dotfiles](https://github.com/NikkieDev/dotfiles)

 #### Projects I have published, some left unfinished forever.
-* [KnipURL](https://knipurl.nl), a BitLy clone.
-[Publically archived from any future development]
+* KnipUrl, a BitLy clone.
+[Deprecated, publically archived from any future development]
 * [LCounter](https://github.com/NikkieDev/lcounter), a line counting tool for developers.
 [Publically archived from any future development]
 * SocialCurl, a Linktree clone.
 [Deprecated, privately archived]
+* HPM, a Hubspot CMS package manager.
+It's like NPM, but for Hubspot CMS Web Modules.
+This included a VSCode extension, a REST API written in NestJS and a future insight for a GUI dashboard [Never published]
 * A couple of discord bots.